 Q: What is the cost of brain tumor surgery in India?

-A: The Average cost of brain tumor surgery in India varies between USD 5000 to USD 7200.
-The cost may be affected by various other factors including:-
+A: The Average cost of brain tumor surgery in India varies between USD 5000 to USD 7200. depends on hospital location and doctor experience.

-A. Your Surgeonwill give you detailed instructions about how to prepare for the brain tumour surgery.
+A. Your Surgeon will give you detailed instructions about how to prepare for the brain tumor surgery.
 Inform the to your surgeon about medications that you are on, including over-the-counter medications and supplements.
 Let your doctor know about any allergies you have, surgeries you had in the past, and if you have been drinking alcohol.

 A. Ideally, you should not eat or drink anything after midnight the night before the surgery.
 You can eat something light before midnight so that you will not feel hungry in the morning.
 You can have small sips of water until 2 hours before the surgery, if your surgeon permits.

-A. A team of specialised neurosurgeons and anaesthetists will perform the operation.
-Keyhole surgery for brain tumour can take upto 3 hours, while a regular craniotomy can take 3-5 hours.
+A. A team of specialized neurosurgeons and anesthetists will perform the operation.
+Keyhole surgery for brain tumor can take up to 3 hours, while a regular craniotomy can take 3-5 hours.
 An awake craniotomy can take 5-7 hours.